riedyw/PoshFunctions/Docs/Convert-RGBToHex.md

 Accept wildcard characters: False
 ```

-### -IncludeOriginal
+### -IncludeInput
-A switch indicating whether to include the original decimal ARGB input in the output
+A switch indicating whether to include the original decimal RGB input in the output, aliased to 'IncludeOriginal'

 ```yaml
 Type: SwitchParameter